Mike Phillips (rugby union): Personal life

 The third son of dairy farmer Trevor and teacher Morfydd, Phillips was born and raised the youngest in a family of three boys on the family farm between Bancyfelin and St Clears.
 He is a fluent Welsh speaker.

 His middle brother became Welsh amateur boxing champion before fighting professionally, while his eldest brother Rob was a scrum-half with Whitland RFC, where Mike also spent his late teenage years as both a blind and open side flanker.

-Phillips was dating Welsh singer Amie Duffy until May 2011; it is thought that they were together for 20 months.
+Phillips was dating Welsh singer Aimée Duffy until May 2011; it is thought that they were together for 20 months.

 In September 2012, Phillips was suspended by his club Bayonne for one match for what was described as unacceptable off-field behaviour.

 Phillips was banned from driving for 25 months as his blood alcohol level while driving on 7 July 2024 was three times over the legal limit.